hadfieldjohn/EliDVisualiserPrototype/README.md

 You may also see any lint errors in the console.

 ### `npm test`

+No tests have yet been buit for this hacky prototype.
+I'll burn in hell, I know.

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.